hackclub/hackclub/case_studies/san_mateo_high_school/03_second_meet/recap.md

 , we skipped hackEDU and hackingEDU slides as we didn't have time.
 - We proceeded and started the workshop.
 - 20 minutes in, we start cleaning up and having people save.
-- Hackers left on time.
+- Hackers left on time!

 ## Problems we faced